ehowey/gatsby-theme-catalyst/README.md

     ],
 ```

-### Customizing the themes using Theme-UI and Design Tokens
+### Customizing the themes using Theme-UI, Variants, and Design Tokens

 [Read about using theme-ui to customize a theme](https://www.gatsbyjs.org/blog/2019-07-03-customizing-styles-in-gatsby-themes-with-theme-ui/)